py5coding/py5-python-and-java/hybrid-programming/README.md

 }
 ```

 The main idea is that any methods added to this Java `Py5Utilities` class will be made available to you through the `py5.utils` attribute.
 Use of this feature can greatly enhance the performance and capabilities of your py5 Python code.
-Refer to the [Hybrid Programming](http://py5coding.org/content/hybrid_programming.html) documentation to learn more.
+Refer to the online [Hybrid Programming](http://py5coding.org/content/hybrid_programming.html) documentation to learn more.